 AIHT is located at 480 Lordship Blvd, Stratford, CT 06615.
 The space is located on a 6561 sqft campus.
-The administrative area is in the front of the building; consisting of the reception area, admissions, President office and career services office.
-The instructional space starts as soon as you pass the front reception area and it consists of lecture rooms, laboratories for ultrasound, echocardiography, phlebotomy and electrocardiography.
+The administrative area is in the front of the building, consisting of the reception area and administrative offices.
+The instructional area starts after administrative offices.
+It consists of lecture rooms, laboratories for sonography, medical assistant, nurse assistant, phlebotomy, and electrocardiography.
 We also offer Wi-Fi network service for students on campus.
-The student - teacher ratio for the school is 12:1.